What Canadian Buyers Need To Know BEFORE Buying In Hawaii

 - Canadians also typically pay ½ to ¾% higher loan rate than standard domestic buyers.

-- Non-US citizens are subject to FIRPTA (Foreign Investment in Real Property Tax Act of The act requires that 10-15% of the sale price is withheld from the seller’s proceeds at close of escrow to ensure US taxes on the gain are paid.
-Once a U.S. tax return is filed, any overpayment is returned.
+- Non-U.S. citizens are subject to FIRPTA (Foreign Investment in Real Property Tax Act).
+The act requires that 10-15% of the sale price is withheld from the seller’s proceeds at close of escrow to ensure U.S. taxes on the gain are paid.
+Once a U.S. tax return is filed, any over-payment is returned.

-- HARPTA (Hawaii Real Property Tax Law) requires that 5% of the sale price be withheld at closing.
-Once a Hawaii tax return is filed, any overpayment is
+- HARPTA (Hawaii Real Property Tax Law) requires that 7.25% of the sale price be collected.
+Once a Hawaii tax return is filed, any overpayment is returned.

 - There is 30% withholding on rental income to assure that US taxes are paid (if the Canadian owner doesn’t have a TIN – Taxpayer Identification Number).

-- All foreign investors will need a TIN number in the If they are not renting their property they may not need this immediately, however it will be required when they sell or rent the property.
-Pam Teal of Fidelity National Title recommends Canadians get the TIN at the time of purchase.
+- All foreign investors will need a TIN number.
+If they are not renting their property they may not need this immediately, however, it will be required when they sell the property.
+Canadians get the TIN at the time of purchase.

-- Also, if a property will be rented to tenants or guests, the property owner needs to have a business license for collecting GET (General Excise Tax) and TAT (Transient Accommodations Tax) and needs to file regular returns to submit the taxes The application for this license can be obtained at http://www6.hawaii.gov/tax/2011/bb1packet.pdf.
+- Also, if a property will be rented to tenants or guests, the property owner needs to have a business license for collecting GET (General Excise Tax) and TAT (Transient Accommodations Tax) and needs to file regular returns to submit the taxes collected.
+More information here - Renting Residential Real Property.

-- Real estate property taxes vary depending on how the property is being For hotel/short term rental usage, the tax rate for 2015-2016 is $8.85 per $1000 of assessed value; for long term rental or apartment usage, the tax rate ranges from $5.40 to $6.00 per $1000 assessed value, depending on whether the property is considered residential or apartment.
-Owner occupants are assessed taxes at $2.75 per $1000 and enjoy an exemption on the first $200,000 of assessed value.
+- Real estate property taxes vary depending on how the property is being used.
+For hotel/short term rental usage, the tax rate for 2020-2021 is $10.70 or $11.08 (depending on the property classification) per $1000 of assessed value; for long term rental or apartment usage, the tax rate ranges from $5.75 to $6.90 per $1000 assessed value, depending on whether the property is considered residential or apartment and its assessed value.
+Owner occupants are assessed taxes at $2.51-$2.61 per $1000 and enjoy an exemption on the first $200,000 of assessed value.

-- Further information regarding tax issues for Canadians can be found at http://www.bdo.ca/library/publications/tax/taxbulletins/Tax_Issues031708.cfm.
+- Further information regarding tax issues for Canadians can be found here.

-If the utilities are to be in the name of the new foreign owner, as opposed to a condo-tel, Maui Electric will at least require notarized ID’s in order to open an account.
+If the utilities are to be in the name of the new foreign owner, as opposed to a condo-tel, Hawaiian Electric will at least require notarized ID’s in order to open an account.

-There are no mainland banks on Maui – only local Hawaii-based banks.
-(No Wells Fargo, Bank of America branches exist in Hawaii.)
-If you plan to have rental expenses such as electricity paid out of a Maui account or rental revenues deposited into a Maui account, you will need to open a local bank account.
+There are no mainland banks on Maui – only local Hawaii-based banks (No Wells Fargo, Bank of America, etc. branches exist in Hawaii).
+If you plan to have rental expenses such as electricity paid out of a Maui account or rental revenues deposited into a Maui account, you will need to open a Maui bank account.

 Off island property owners who rent their property are required to hire a licensed property manager to manage the property.
 Property managers for long term rentals usually charge a fee of approximately 10%, while short term property managers charge fees from 25%-40% or higher, depending on services provided and how the management company is structured.